Story and photos by Timothy Scott

 People give you funny looks when you say you’re going on vacation in Colombia.
 Although the tourism press has been touting Cartagena for a while and people keep coming back raving, perceptions take time to turn around.
 Fair or not, it’s going to take a while before people say of your Colombian travel plans, “That sounds fantastic!” instead of “Um, really?”

 For those intrepid travelers who aren’t five years behind on their international news, however, there’s a big advantage to this lag: not many other tourists.
 I see signs of this before even landing since my plane is filled with people who have family in the region.
 Our flight to Armenia, Colombia is the very first international flight to the Coffee Triangle area.
 People are waving to the plane from in front of their houses; a brass band plays as we disembarked, and executives from Spirit Air pose with the mayor and governor for photos.
 Local TV film crews jostle for position and school group kids sing “The Star Spangled Banner.”

 It’s safe to say you won’t be sharing the beauty of this mountainous region with hordes of your own countrymen anytime soon.
-Most of the visitors at this point are from other parts of Colombia and there are only really two tour companies with English-speaking guides serving the area: Colombia 57 and Citurc.
-Both are anxious to show more foreigners around this gorgeous part of the Americas.
+Most of the visitors at this point are from other parts of Colombia and there is only really one tour company with English-speaking guides serving the area: Colombia 57.
+The guides are anxious to show more foreigners around this gorgeous part of the Americas.